Comey: ‘Real sloppiness’ in Russia probe but no misconduct

 Current FBI Director Christopher Wray told The Associated Press last week that the report identified problems that the report found problems that are “unacceptable and unrepresentative of who we are as an institution.”
 The FBI is taking more than 40 steps to fix those problems, he said.

-Horowitz told the Senate Judiciary Committee on Wednesday that no one who was involved in the warrant application process should feel vindicated, rejecting claims of vindication that Comey had made in an opinion piece earlier in the week.
+Horowitz told the Senate Judiciary Committee on Wednesday that no one who was involved in the warrant application process should feel vindicated, rejecting claims of vindication that Comey had made earlier in the week.
 Comey said Sunday that he simply meant that the report had debunked some of the gravest allegations that Trump and his supporters had made.

 “All of that was nonsense.
 I think it’s really important that the inspector general looked at that and that the American people, your viewers and all viewers, understand that’s true,” Comey said.